 I was lost on what job I really wanted but I found this event gave me the fire I needed. – Jemma Hart

-Jemma Hart, a civil engineering student from Heriot-Watt University, who attended the 2016 event, found it gave her the boost she needed to apply for graduate jobs.
+Jemma Hart, a civil engineering student from Heriot-Watt University, who previously attended the event, found it gave her the boost she needed to apply for graduate jobs.
 She says, ‘I initially applied for the event as I knew it would be an effective networking opportunity.
 However, I was blown away by how inspired I was by the event.
 I gained a rare opportunity to propel my career forward and gain valuable knowledge from inspirational people.'

 From networking to a graduate job

-Since attending Future female engineers, Jemma has gone on to secure a graduate job with Arup, one of the employers involved.
+Since attending Future female engineers, Jemma went on to secure a graduate job with Arup, one of the employers involved.
 ‘Before the event, I had started applying for graduate jobs, which is a lengthy process,’ she says.
 ‘I was lost on what job I really wanted and after some time it’s easy to lose momentum, but I found this event gave me the fire I needed.
 It helped give me the confidence to apply to roles and helped me stand out from the crowd.’

 Jemma also found the event helped her improve her CV: ‘The opportunity to chat to recruiters about the application process really opened my eyes to exactly what employers look for in a CV.
 I definitely saw an improvement in my own CV after applying their advice.’